GEMScienceTools/CatalogueTool-Lite/README.md

 ~~~python
 Db.Export('data/isc-rev-africa-select.csv')
 ~~~
-Strong limitation of the standard CATK format is that only one solution is possible per event, either when reading and writing a file.
-To avoid this problem, ISF format can be used instead (see parser module).
+A significant limitation of using the standard CATK format is that only one solution (magnitude or location) is possible per event, either when reading and writing a file.
+To avoid this problem, ISF format (see parser module) and binary I/O should be used instead.

 #### 1.3.3 - Reading/Writing Binary Files
 To speed up I/O access to database information when storing catalogue objects on disk for subsequent use, binary (CPickle) files can be used.
 This can be done simply with: